Great Depression in the United Kingdom: Gold standard

-From 1921 Britain began a slow economic recovery from the world war one and the subsequent slump.
+From 1921 Britain began a slow economic recovery from the First World War and the subsequent slump.
 But in April 1925, the Conservative Chancellor of the Exchequer, Winston Churchill, on advice from the Bank of England, restored the Pound Sterling to the gold standard at its prewar exchange rate of $4.86 US dollars to one pound.
 This made the pound convertible to its value in gold, but at a level that made British exports more expensive on world markets.
 The price of gold was over-estimated by 10–14% leading to coal and steel as an export becoming less competitive.
 The economic recovery immediately slowed.
 To offset the effects of the high exchange rate, the export industries tried to cut costs by lowering workers' wages.

 The industrial areas were in recession during the rest of the 1920s.
 These industries received little investment or modernization.
 Throughout the 1920s, unemployment stayed at a steady one million.